LiuYuancheng/ChatGPT_on_CTF/doc/testCases/library_hijacking.md

 ##### Question 1

-We pass the same question to Google-Bard, it thinks the program can not do  library hijacking:
+We pass the same question to Google-Bard, it thinks the program can not be used to do library hijacking:

 ```
 I have a python program. can I used it to test library hijacking ? this is the program #!/usr/bin/python3